konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./14-findthatword a script that displays the pattern "root" from the file /etc/passwd ./15-countthatword a script that displays the number of lines contained in the pattern "bin" in the file /etc/passwd ./16-whatsnet script that displays a pattern specified i.e "root" and 3 lines after the file /etc/passwd
+./14-findthatword a script that displays the pattern "root" from the file /etc/passwd ./15-countthatword a script that displays the number of lines contained in the pattern "bin" in the file /etc/passwd ./16-whatsnet script that displays a pattern specified i.e "root" and 3 lines after the file /etc/passwd ./17-hidethisword displays lines that does not contain "bin" in /etc/passwd file